Fault Tolerant Zero Forcing: Graph Families

 \section{Graph Families}

 We now establish values of the fault tolerant zero forcing number for graphs which belong to a common family of graphs.
-The values of the zero forcing number for these graph families were established in \cite{AIM2008}. \begin{theorem} Let $G = P_n$ be a path on $n\geq 2$ vertices.
-Then $Z_t(G) = 2$. \end{theorem}
+The values of the zero forcing number for these graph families were established in \cite{AIM2008}. \begin{proposition} Let $G = P_n$ be a path on $n\geq 2$ vertices.
+Then $\Z_t(G) = 2$.
+If $n\geq 4$, then $\Z_t^2(G)=4$. \end{proposition}

 \begin{proof} Let $G$ be a path on $n\geq2$ vertices.
-Then $Z(G)=1$ and by the \Cref{lowbound} we have $Z_t(G) \geq Z(G) + 1 = 2$.
+Then $\Z(G)=1$ and by the \Cref{lowbound} we have $\Z_t(G) \geq \Z(G) + 1 = 2$.
 By choosing $B$ to consist of both endpoints, we are guaranteed that every subset of size 1 of $B$ is a zero forcing set, and thus $B$ is a fault tolerant zero forcing set.
-Since this achieves the lower bound, we have $Z_t(G) = 2$. \end{proof}
+Since this achieves the lower bound, we have $\Z_t(G) = 2$.

+Now suppose $n\geq 4$.
+The graph $G$ contains no 2-fault tolerant sets of size 3, since if the two vertices of degree 1 are white there are no zero forcing sets of size 1.
+Clearly if $B$ consists of a pair of adjacent degree 2 vertices and the degree 1 vertices, then $B$ is a 2-fault tolerant set since it contains 3 disjoint zero forcing sets. \end{proof}